-Table 3 on page 41 describes the user definable parameters in the .ini files used by SGTKWinPE.cmd.
+Table 4 describes the user definable parameters in the .ini files used by SGTKWinPE.cmd.

 Note: Note that while some examples are broken across multiple lines for formatting reasons, when using these settings, you must include all the information for each variable on a single line.